(Last updated on August 5, 2024.)

 • SVG形式(*.svg)

+Scalable Vector Graphics data.
 JapoScore can export scores to SVG files.
-Exported SVG files can be further edited by a graphic design software such as Inkscape and Illustrator.
+Exported SVG files can be further edited by graphics editing software such as Inkscape and Illustrator.

 File Menu